 Note that some documents may now be superseded.

-Planning applications in Enfield are determined using the adopted Core Strategy policies (2010), the adopted Development Management Document (2014) area based documents and relevant policies in the London Plan.
+Planning applications in Enfield are determined using the Adopted Core Strategy (PDF), the adopted Development Management Document (2014) area based documents and relevant policies in the London Plan.

 The DMD is part of our Local Plan.
 Policies in the document are used with other adopted local plan policies to determine planning applications.